JustHomka/JustHomka/README.md

 ### 👋Hi there
-I'm Vadim, Ukrainian Minecraft plugin and web developer.
-If you want, you can support me on [Donatello](https://donatello.to/nothomka)
+I'm Vadim, Ukrainian Minecraft plugin and web developer

 ---